zdanek/maverick/manifests/puppet-modules/apt/README.md

 * `release`: Specifies a distribution of the Apt repository.
 Valid options: a string.
 Default: "$lsbdistcodename".

   * `repos`: Specifies a component of the Apt repository.
 Valid options: a string.
 Default: 'main'.

-* `include_deb`: Specify whether to request the distrubution's compiled binaries.
-Valid options: 'true' and 'false'.
-Default: undef. **Note**: This parameter is deprecated and will be removed in future versions of the module.

-* `include_src`: Specifies whether to request the distribution's uncompiled source code.
-Valid options: 'true' and 'false'.
-Default: undef. **Note**: This parameter is deprecated and will be removed in future versions of the module.

-* `required_packages`: Installs packages required for this Apt source via an exec.
-Default: 'false'. **Note**: This parameter is deprecated and will be removed in future versions of the module.

-* `key_content`: Specifies the content to be passed to `apt::key`.
-Default: undef. **Note**: This parameter is deprecated and will be removed in future versions of the module.

-* `key_server`: Specifies the server to be passed to `apt::key`.
-Default: undef. **Note**: This parameter is deprecated and will be removed in future versions of the module.

-* `key_source`: Specifies the source to be passed to `apt::key`.
-Default: undef. **Note**: This parameter is deprecated and will be removed in future versions of the module.

-* `trusted_source`: Specifies whether to authenticate packages from this release, even if the Release file is not signed or the signature can't be checked.
-Valid options: 'true' and 'false'.
-Default: undef.
-This parameter is **deprecated** and will be removed in a future version of the module.

 * `notify_update`: *Optional.* Specifies whether to trigger an `apt-get update` run.
 Valid options: 'true' and 'false'.
 Default: 'true'.